-The Company believes that the OEE policy is now an asset of the Chapter 7 estate.
 The bankruptcy proceedings are in their initial stages.
 At this time, the Company has reserved the full amount of its invoices totaling \$4.6 as a prudent action in light of the Chapter 7 filing.
 However, we believe that the proceeds from the OEE policy will ultimately be allocated to the blowout creditors and will be offering our support to the U.S. Trustee in its pursuit of full recovery under the OEE policy from Underwriters.

 ITEM 1A.
-RISK FACTORS

-In addition to the information set forth in this report, you should carefull consider the risk factors previously described in Part I, Item IA.
+In addition to the information set forth in this report, you should carefully consider the risk factors previously described in Part I, Item IA.
 "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended January 31, 2021.